PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

 Mockup //TODO

 - Message for no report available in any of the entity: `No Reports Available`.
-- Error message when no report available: `Atleast one report should be added`
+- Error message when no report available: `At least one report should be added`